PELAB-LiU/Text2VQL/training/README.md

 ```

 However, we are not sure that this will work for all machines.
 Therefore, you may need to install each dependency
 separately.
-Particularly, you will need to install pytorch (we used 2.1.0) + cuda (we used 12.1) together with several pip libraries.
+Particularly, you will need to install pytorch+cuda (we used 2.1.0+cu12.1) together with several pip libraries.

 ```bash
 conda create --name text2vql-training python=3.8